Baker Bridge train wreck: Collision

 Horace W. Lyons, the engineer of the first locomotive of the Montreal express, stated that he saw the fusees and the spacing signals and knew what they meant.
 He claimed to shut off his steam and eased on his brakes to reduce speed, however the engineer of the express' second locomotive claimed that Lyons never applied the brakes.
-Lyons' fireman was killed in the wreck so he could not corroborate or dispute Lyons' version of events.
+Lyons' fireman was killed in the wreck, thus he could not corroborate or dispute Lyons' version of events.